- As low as $207/Night

 Beaufort is located on Port Royal Island, in the heart of the Sea Islands and South Carolina Lowcountry.
 The city is acclaimed for its breathtaking location and for maintaining a historic character by preservation of its antebellum architecture.
 My home is located in the Downtown area which is a great mix of people, cultures and homes.

-There are a few ride-shares around but I wouldn’t completely depend on it.
+There are a few ride-shares around but I wouldn’t entirely depend on it.
 I recommend having a car and/or bicycle if you are only staying in the downtown area.
 Check out University Bikes or Lowcountry Bicycles for units.

 We have multiple short-term units in the area.
 Our goal is to make your experience a 5+ star.
 We are local and can help or make recommendations whenever needed.
-We have a keypad for simple access and check-in.
+We have a keypad for painless access and check-in.
 A fenced-in backyard along with a screened-in porch offers privacy.
 There is a police officer living next door so you should feel additional secure.
 We have one Hunting Island pass that is good for one car.
 We do have a Ring doorbell with a camera on the front porch and a floodlight + camera overlooking the backyard only for security.
 We have YouTube TV.
 Lastly, we conveniently have beach gear for any beach adventure.

 We have a Parris Island graduation handbook we put together to help you navigate graduation.